Peter Lynch, one of the greatest fund managers ever, uses PEG as a 'number worth noticing'.

 We calculate PEG as follows:

 A PEG ratio of less than 0.5 is considered attractive, while ratios above 2 are unattractive.

-It should be noted that PEG cannot be used on all companies.
-Cyclical companies for instance will have a low PEG ratio but buying these stocks at a low point is a proven method for losing half your money in a short period of time.
-Conversely, companies who had a few tough years will show a high PEG ratio but business could soon pick up.
+It should be noted that PEG cannot be used in all companies.
+Cyclical companies, for instance, will have a low PEG ratio, but buying these stocks at a low point is a proven method for losing half your money quickly.
+Conversely, companies that had a few tough years will show a high PEG ratio, but business could soon pick up.